-This means that you should be having a supervision at a minimum of every month if you are registered full-time and two in every three months when part-time and the during pre-submission phase.
+This means that you should be having a supervision at a minimum of every month if you are registered full-time and every two months if registered part-time until the submission of your thesis.

-It is the responsibility of postgraduate research students to record supervisory meetings online using Sussex Direct.
+It is the responsibility of postgraduate researchers to record supervisory meetings online using Sussex Direct.
 This can be done as follows (a) go to the 'study' tab at the top of the screen and (b) select 'timetable', and go to 'events booking'.
 (For further instructions, you can click on the help icon in the 'events booking screen'.)
 Once you have made a record of your meeting, your supervisor will receive a system-generated email with a request to confirm the details and may add to it further.
 Missing records alert the school that your attendance or supervision is not as we anticipate.
 Therefore, please make sure that you keep your supervision records up to date to avoid us contacting you unnecessarily - it helps enormously if we can focus administrative effort in contacting those who need our support.